St. Margaret's Secondary School: Normal (Academic) Course

-A 5th year leading to the Singapore-Cambridge GCE Ordinary Level examination is available to N(A) students who perform well in their Singapore-Cambridge GCE Normal Level examination.
+A 5th year leading to the Singapore-Cambridge GCE Ordinary Level examination is available to Normal (Academic) curriculum students who perform well in their Singapore-Cambridge GCE Normal Level examination.
 Students can move from one course to another based on their performance and the assessment of the school principal and teachers.

 Normal (Technical) Course

 The Normal (Technical) course prepares students for a technical-vocational education at the Institute of Technical Education.
 Students will offer 5-7 subjects in the Singapore-Cambridge GCE Normal Level examination.
 The curriculum is tailored towards strengthening students’ proficiency in English and Mathematics.
 Students take English Language, Mathematics, Basic Mother Tongue and Computer Applications as compulsory subjects.